apache/kafka/jmh-benchmarks/README.md

 ### Gradle Tasks

 If no benchmark mode is specified, the default is used which is throughput.
-It is assumed that users run the gradle tasks with './gradlew' from the root of the Kafka project.
+It is assumed that users run the gradle tasks with `./gradlew` from the root of the Kafka project.

-*  jmh-benchmarks:shadowJar - creates the uber jar required to run the benchmarks.
+* `jmh-benchmarks:shadowJar` - creates the uber jar required to run the benchmarks.

-*  jmh-benchmarks:jmh - runs the `clean` and `shadowJar` tasks followed by all the benchmarks.
+* `jmh-benchmarks:jmh` - runs the `clean` and `shadowJar` tasks followed by all the benchmarks.

 ### JMH Options
 Some common JMH options are:

 ```text

    -e <regexp+>                Benchmarks to exclude from the run.